 It’s been a historic year in the world of entertainment.
-These are 10 of the people who helped shape and re-define it.
+These are the 10 Most Fascinating – the people who helped shape and re-define it.

 Baldwin continued his run as Donald Trump on “Saturday Night Live” (which earned him an Emmy).
 He hosted more episodes of ABC’s “Match Game” revival (which earned him an Emmy nomination).
 Baldwin was also the star voice of DreamWorks Animation’s “The Boss Baby”, the year’s third highest-grossing animated film.
 It has been nominated for the Best Animated Feature Golden Globe and Annie Award.
 2017 also saw Baldwin filming next summer’s “Mission: Impossible 6”.
 He also released a new memoir (Nevertheless) is now in talks to host an ABC talk show and bring his Trump to Broadway.